akeneo/pim-docs/cookbook/catalog/common/validate.rst

 Use the Validator
 -----------------

-The validator is a service, you can fetch it from the container
+The validator is a service, you can fetch it from the container.

 .. code-block:: php

     $validator = $this->getContainer()->get('validator');

-When you can validate an attribute, a family or another object, all business validations are applied.
+When you validate an attribute, a family or another object, all business validations are applied.

 .. code-block:: php